Key Insight

 - How to honestly assess whether your trip warrants professional security

-- The difference between an unarmed escort, armed VSPP agent, and full executive protection team
+- The difference between an unarmed escort, armed agent, and full executive protection team

 - The 8-question vetting framework used by professional security buyers